laerteneto/cypress-skeleton-project/README.md

 > yarn cy:run
 >
 > # Starting the tests via CLI in headless mode with the Chrome browser:
-> cy:run:chrome
+> yarn cy:run:chrome
 >
 > # Starting the tests via CLI in headless mode with the Firefox browser:
-> cy:run:firefox
+> yarn cy:run:firefox
 >
 > # Starting the tests via CLI in headless mode with the Edge browser:
-> cy:run:edge
+> yarn cy:run:edge
 > ```

-Remember that all theses commands above can be totally adapted, modified, or even created according to the project current necessities
+Remember that all those commands above can be totally adapted, modified, or even created according to the project current necessities

 ---